Sustainability

 Usability Testing

-For the usability testing, we asked participants to think aloud and conducted a focus group session.
+I asked participants to think aloud and conducted a focus group session.
+The inclusion criteria were people independently and a sharing fridge with at least 3 people.

-Two scenarios were used with a high fidelity prototype of the app and paper glasses:
+Users tested with high fidelity prototype of the app through two scenarios:

-In the first scenario, the user had to add new food items to the inventory using scanner for QR codes and smart glasses.
+The user added new food items to the inventory using scanner for QR codes and smart glasses.

 Key insights based on the feedback: